3D variational autoencoder for fingerprinting microstructure volume elements: Discussion

-When keeping the grain morphology consistent with the training data and considering textured VEs as edge cases, the VAE generalises well in all cases with mean misorientations on the order of $10^{-3}$ or $10^{-4}$.
+When keeping the grain morphology consistent with the training data and considering textured VEs as edge cases, the VAE generalises well in all cases with mean misorientations comparable to those for the training data.
 Despite these textures not explicitly existing in the training data, the orientations sampled to construct them do exist in the training data, and so this is more reliant on interpolation of the latent space, which works well.
 Therefore, to construct a more general latent space for microstructure, sampling orientations uniformly across the Euler space leads to good generalisation, but higher variance on the grain size distribution across the training data is advisable, although this will likely result in the requirement for a larger training dataset.

 To visualise the distribution of microstructural features across the latent space, we utilised dimensionality reduction, via PCA, down to two dimensions, to get a birds eye view over the space.
 This is by no means a complete representation of the space, with the explained variance only being fully captured by considering the first 200 dimensions (which suggests that we are close to achieving maximum compression with the VAE constructing a latent space containing 256 dimensions).
 However, it does show strong clustering of textured VEs, which is to be expected given the preprocessing to map the Euler angle triplets into a fundamental zone, although the morphological features appear to be randomly distributed across the latent space \,---\, likely due to the lack of variability in grain morphology in the training data.
 This was confirmed with spectral clustering, which provides near perfect classification accuracy for textured VEs, compared to effectively random predictions for the morphological features.
 We also briefly looked at a linear path through the latent space for visual confirmation that the latent space is smooth and continuous \,---\, a desirable trait for a generalisable VAE.